popobo/daily_random_note/C++ConcurrencyInAction/note.md

 # Managing threads
 - 2.1 Basic thread management
     - 2.1.1 Launching a thread
-        - if you don't decide before the std::thread object is destroyed, then you program is terminated(the std::thread destructor calls std::terminate()).
+        - if you don't decide before the std::thread object is destroyed, then your whole program is terminated(the std::thread destructor calls std::terminate()).
         - It's therefore imperative that you ensure that the thread is correctly joined or detached, even in the presence of exceptions.
     - 2.1.2 Waiting for a thread to complete
     - 2.1.3 Waiting in exceptional circumstances